ckeditor/ckeditor5/docs/installation/integrations/css.md

 ---
 menu-title: CSS frameworks
+meta-title: Compatibility with CSS frameworks | CKEditor 5 documentation
 category: integrations
 order: 80
 ---

 # Compatibility with CSS frameworks

-CKEditor 5 is compatible with most of the popular CSS frameworks.
+CKEditor&nbsp;5 is compatible with most of the popular CSS frameworks.
 However, to properly integrate with some of them, additional tweaks may be necessary.
-This is mostly due to the fact that:
+This is mostly because:
 * CSS frameworks often use a higher [CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) in their style sheets and override default editor styles, distorting the user interface.
-* Modal components of various UI frameworks use high `z-index` values in their styles and render over (cover) the UI of CKEditor 5.
+* Modal components of various UI frameworks use high `z-index` values in their styles and render over (cover) the UI of CKEditor&nbsp;5.
-* Framework modals use aggressive focus management policy which breaks the input fields in the rich-text editor (e.g. the link input).
+* Framework modals use aggressive focus management policy which breaks the input fields in the rich-text editor (for example, the link input).

-In this guide, you will learn how to address these integration issues and use the CKEditor 5 WYSIWYG editor with the most popular front–end frameworks.
+In this guide, you will learn how to address these integration issues and use the CKEditor&nbsp;5 WYSIWYG editor with the most popular front–end frameworks.

 ## Compatibility with Bootstrap

 ### Bootstrap modals

 We noticed that [Bootstrap](https://getbootstrap.com) modals cover the UI of the rich-text editor and break the input fields.
-Knowing that, you will need to take the following steps to get CKEditor 5 working in the Bootstrap environment:
+Knowing that, you will need to take the following steps to get CKEditor&nbsp;5 working in the Bootstrap environment:

-* Configure the `z-index` of the floating editor UI (e.g. balloons) so it is displayed over the Bootstrap overlay.
+* Configure the `z-index` of the floating editor UI (for example, balloons) to display it over the Bootstrap overlay.
 * Configure Bootstrap so it stops "stealing" the focus from the rich-text editor input fields.

 To address the first issue, add the following styles to your application: